Skip to content

 Think about how dirty your makeup brushes get.
 Sometimes the powder is so caked on, that it actually changes the color and texture of the bristles.
 That's not just powder, but dead skin cells and bacteria that you're dipping back into your makeup and then brushing all over your face.
 You may be following a great skin care regimen, but you might be causing breakouts every time you use your makeup brushes.

 Don't use dirty brushes.
 Instead, clean them once every two weeks or so.
 If that seems like a lot, think about how often you change your towels and sheets.
 Washing them isn't difficult.
 Dish detergent, baby soap, or unscented soap mixed with warm water will do fine unless it's really caked on.
 Then, you might need to add some olive oil to the bristles before you start.
 Make sure only to get the bristles wet, not the brush itself, and don't wash them so hard that you alter the shape.
-Dry them flat on a towel, and you'll habe clean brushes to apply your makeup with.
+Dry them flat on a towel, and you'll have clean brushes to apply your makeup with.

 Picking at and Popping Pimples